JamFactoryApp/jamfactory-backend/docs/documentation.md

 ### Queue

-#### 1. Add a Collection to the Queue of the User's joined JamSession
+#### 1. Add a collection to the queue of the JamSession joined by the user

 ***Description***

-Add a Spotify Collection (Playlist or Album) the the Current Queue of the User's joined JamSession.
+Add a Spotify collection (playlist or album) to the current queue of the JamSession joined by the user.
 This can be used to add fallback music to a JamSession.
-The Songs in the Collection are voted in the queue with a virtual Vote.
-The User adding the Collection can still Vote for the added Songs.
-Note that the virtual Votes for the songs in the playlist is added with a date in the future.
-Therefore a real Vote of a User overrules the virtual Vote.
-For more details see [How voting works](#how-voting-works)
+The songs in the collection are voted in the queue with a virtual vote.
+The user adding the collection can still vote for the added songs.
+**Note** that the virtual votes, for the songs in the playlist, are added with a date in the future.
+A real vote of a user will overrule the virtual vote and therefore be listed higher up in the queue.
+For more details see [How voting works](#how-voting-works).

-Requires the Uses to be the Host of a JamSession.
+Requires the user to be the host of the JamSession.

 ***Endpoint:***